sbk2k1/Windows-Redirector-Service/README.md

 - Edit the Apache configuration file (httpd.conf) and enable the necessary modules, including mod_rewrite and mod_proxy.
 Make sure the virtual host configuration is set up    properly to allow URL rewriting and proxying.

-- estart the Apache server to apply the changes.
+- Eestart the Apache server to apply the changes.

 ## Testing